ulabox/money/README.md

 ## Motivation

-Representing monetary values using floats is bad, you can lose precicion an get weird results.
+Representing monetary values using floats is bad, you can lose precision an get weird results.
 It's better to use a Money value object that uses integers or BCMath.
 This library uses the latter.

 ### Why another Money library?
 There are already tons out there!